SumeyaMuhammed/Nest-and-Rest-Brokerage/README.md

 ## Screenshots
 ![Landing Page](Screenshots/landingPage.png)
+*This is the landing page of the application, showcasing its purpose and welcoming users.*

 ![Admin Dashboard](Screenshots/adminDashboard.png)
+*The admin dashboard allows administrators to manage brokers and property listings.*

 ![Manage Car](Screenshots/manageCar.png)
+*This screen shows the interface for managing car listings, including editing and deleting options.*

 ![Add Car](Screenshots/addCar.png)
+*The add car page enables admins to add new car listings with all necessary details and images.*

 ![Manage Broker](Screenshots/manageBroker.png)
+*This page provides tools for administrators to manage broker information and assignments.*

 ![Add Broker](Screenshots/addBroker.png)
+*The add broker interface allows admins to onboard new brokers to the platform.*

 ![User Dashboard](Screenshots/userDashboard.png)
+*The user dashboard displays property listings with filtering options and detailed views.*

 ## Installation
 To get started with the project, follow these steps: